CodeYourFuture/syllabus/docs/js-core-1/week-1/homework.md

 https://syllabus.codeyourfuture.io/guides/code-style-guide

+## 6) Codewars (1.5 hours)

+1. Join Codewars: www.codewars.com/r/3xvPTg
+2. Read through this tutorial, to help you understand how to use Codewars: https://docs.codeyourfuture.io/course-processes/running-the-course/codewars
+3. Link your account with Github, and join the CodeYourFuture clan, so we can find you on the clan board here: https://www.codewars.com/users/CodeYourFuture/allies
+4. Every week you need to complete at least three kata.
+Spend at least 20 minutes, three times a week, on your kata workout.

+Find the collection for JS-1 Week 1 on the CodeYourFuture account: https://www.codewars.com/users/CodeYourFuture/authored_collections

-## 6) (Stretch) Extra JavaScript Challenges
+## 7) (Stretch) Extra JavaScript Challenges

 Have some extra time before our next class?
 Fill it with these harder challenges to help you stretch your abilities!

-**Beware:** Some of these challenges might include concepts that we haven't taught you yet.
+**Alert:** Some of these challenges might include concepts that we haven't taught you yet.
 You should us Google to try to learn how to solve them.

 https://github.com/CodeYourFuture/JavaScript-Core-1-Coursework-Week1

-## 7) (Stretch) Even more JavaScript Challenges
+## 8) (Stretch) Even more JavaScript Challenges

 Completed all of the addition challenges in the coursework?
 We have more challenges that you can find here

 https://github.com/CodeYourFuture/JavaScript-Core-1-Challenges

 Make sure you share the challenges that you're working on in Slack to see if other people are also working on it.
-If you have time, try paired programming to solve these challenges!
+Try paired programming to solve these challenges!